A man writing something down in a notebook

 How can you build a business case for AP automation software?

 Start by identifying where your current process breaks down: duplicate invoices, delayed approvals, missed early-pay discounts, or time spent manually coding invoices.
-Estimate the hours or costs tied to these issues, then compare them to what automation can handle end-to-end.
+Estimate the hours or costs associated with these issues, then compare them to what automation can handle end to end.
 Showing the impact in numbers (e.g., “X hours saved per month”) creates a clear, defensible case.

 Excel can manage simple lists — such as vendor names, invoice amounts, and due dates — but it can’t automate key AP functions.
 There’s no built-in way to route invoices for approval, enforce permissions, match POs, or schedule payments.
 As soon as invoice volume grows or multiple people manage AP, spreadsheets become hard to maintain and prone to errors.